NishantTomar/Devops/1. Kubernetes/9_LoggingAndMonitoring/README.md

 - To deploy the Metrics Server, use the appropriate command for your environment (e.g., `minikube addons enable metrics-server` for minikube or clone the Metrics Server deployment files from the GitHub repository and deploy them using `kubectl create` for other environments).

 - Once the Metrics Server is deployed and has collected and processed data, you can view cluster performance by running the command `kubectl top node` to see CPU and memory consumption for each node and `kubectl top pod` to view performance metrics for pods in Kubernetes.

+# Logging

+- I have a Docker container called event-simulator that generates random events, simulating a web server.
+The events are streamed to the standard output by the application.

+- If I run the Docker container in the background using the -d option, I won't see the logs.
+To view the logs, I can use the docker logs command followed by the container ID.
+The -f option helps me see the live log trail.

+- In Kubernetes, I create a pod with the same Docker image using the pod definition file.
+Once the pod is running, I can view the logs using the kubectl logs command with the pod name.
+Again, the -f option can be used to stream the live logs.
+    `kubectl logs podname`

+- The logs are specific to the container running inside the pod.
+Kubernetes pods can have multiple Docker containers in them.
+If I modify my pod definition file to include an additional container called image-processor, I need to specify the name of the container explicitly in the kubectl logs command to view its logs.
+    `kubectl logs podname containername`

+- In this case, I will specify the name of the first container event-simulator, and that will print the relevant log messages.
+This is the basic logging functionality implemented within Kubernetes, and it's all that an application developer needs to know to get started with Kubernetes.